bollo-omar/redux-counter/README.md

 # redux-counter

+*Introduction*
-An example on how to use redux to manage state by creating a counter application
+Explain how to use redux to manage state in a react application

-*introduction*

 **dependencies**
 1. @reactjs/toolkit
 2. react-redux

 **setup**
+We will use vite to create react app but you can use create-react-app or any other react toolchain you are comfortable with.
+<code>$ npm create vite@latest</code>

 **code**